Little red flying-fox

 Scientific name: Pteropus scapulatus

-Conservation status: The little red flying-fox is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The little red flying-fox is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The little red flying-fox varies in colour from reddish-brown to light brown.
 In the Northern Territory they can be almost black.
 They have patches of light cream-brown fur where the wing and shoulder meet.
 The head can be greyish and the wings pale.